How to Choose Four-Wheeler Batteries

 - Terminal orientation.

-Weight: Affects Handling and Fuel Efficiency
+Weight: Affects Handling and Efficiency

 Comparing the Common Types of Four-Wheeler Batteries